Are We A Good Fit fOR EACH OTHER?

 We pride ourselves on offering our clients an event planning and design experience unlike any other and our personalized three-step approach undoubtedly separates MLE from our competition.

-Q: What is the difference between an event planner, event designer and event coordinator?
+Q: What is the difference between a planner, designer & coordinator?

 A: We’re so glad you asked!
 There seems to be a lot of confusion regarding these different titles.
 Here is a breakdown of those roles and services to help you better define the important differences between each: